petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/deploying-code-to-lxc/troubleshooting-a-microservice-in-the-cloud-console.md

 1. Click *Submit* on the form to create a new object entry and trigger the action.

-1. Go back to the Cloud console and click on the `liferaysampleetcspringboot` service.
+1. Go back to the Cloud console and click *Logs*.

 Even if you wait a minute, the logs don't show the new message you added, or even the logging for the new entry.
 You can also see there are error messages above.